-“The word-of-mouth marketing from these case studies alone is remarkable.
-[The case studies] are exciting.
+“The word-of-mouth marketing from these case studies alone is remarkable. are exciting.
 You get to watch over someone’s shoulder as they build a business to a million bucks, and we get a lot of friends telling friends and family, and that’s led to a lot of our rapid growth this year,” Mercer says.

 Proud to Be Remote

 You may think that Jungle Scout’s upstart status and rapid growth means that their team is huddled closely, collaborating in a single office in Mercer’s hometown of Vancouver.

 Well, the Jungle Scout team is a close, collaborative group, but they’ve actually only met in-person about four or five times.
 That’s right, the team is 100 percent remote.
 And loving it.